-built on the base of the localized data would be a relevant estimator for \( f(x) \).
-For this purposes the bandwidths selection should be done in a data-driven way, and the adaptive selection from the family \( \{ \tilde f_{\tilde \tta_h} (\cdot) \}_{h>0} \) for fixed basis is equivalent to the adaptive choice of bandwidth.
-Notice also that the coefficients \( \theta^{(j)}(x) \) as well as their estimators depends on \( x \) and should be calculated for every particular point of interest \( x \).
+built on the base of localized data would provide a relevant estimator for \( f(x) \).
+For this purposes the bandwidths selection should be done in a data-driven way, and this problem can be formulated as adaptive selection from the finite family \( \{ f_{\tilde \tta_h} (x) \}_{h>0} \).
+Notice also that the coefficients \( \theta^{(j)}(x) \) as well as their estimators depend on \( x \) and should be calculated for every particular point of interest \( x \).
 On the other side the localization reduces influence of the choice of the functions \( \{ \psi_j(\cdot) \} \) allowing to use simple collections.
-Moreover, in our set-up the covariance matrix \( \Sigma_0 \) is not assumed to be known exactly, and the approximate model used instead of the true one reads as follows: